Company Name: Mannatech

 Why try to convince people to buy health and wellness products at all?

 There are so many people already interested in buying products to improve their health.
-Many of these people are actively looking for products that will work the best for them.
+Many of these people are actively looking for products that will work best for them.
 Why not tap into this market?
 There is certainly much more money to be had.

 Selling to this market is actually easier than direct marketing.
-Many these consumers go online to find out more about the best products.
+Many of these consumers go online to find out more about the best products.
 Using affiliate marketing, you can create a website that offers the information customers are looking for.
 At the same time, you can actually promote decent products, rather than over-hyped and over-priced options.